 Although everything in your kitchen may still work, the room might no longer be up-to-date, comfortable, or large enough for your needs.
 A remodel will refresh or expand the space and breathe new life into your kitchen.
 Are you wondering how much your kitchen renovation will cost?
 Here’s what you can expect to pay in our area of New England.

 New Hampshire Remodeling Costs

 Everything’s gotten bigger in recent years, from the size of soft drinks at fast food restaurants to the square footage of kitchens.
-While previous generations of homeowners may have been perfectly happy as long as their kitchens were big enough to hold a sink, range and refrigerator, basic kitchens don’t pass muster with today’s homeowners.
-Whether you want to update or enlarge the space, you can expect to pay $133,866 for a major, upscale kitchen remodel or $67,427 for a major, midrange remodel in the Seacoast New Hampshire area.
-Those figures come from Remodeling’s Cost vs. Value report for the Manchester, NH, region.
+While previous generations of homeowners may have been perfectly happy as long as their kitchens were big enough to hold a sink, range, and refrigerator, basic kitchens don’t pass muster with today’s homeowners.
+Whether you want to update or enlarge the space, you can expect to pay $176,168 for a major, upscale kitchen remodel or $91,675 for a major, and midrange remodel in the Seacoast New Hampshire area.
+Those figures come from Remodeling’s Cost vs. Value report for the Portsmouth, NH, region.

 Massachusetts Remodeling Costs

-A major, upscale remodel will cost about $157,534, while a midrange, major renovation costs $79,855, according to the Cost vs. Value report for the greater Boston area.
+A major, upscale remodel will cost about $150,827, while a midrange, major renovation costs $78,488, according to the Cost vs. Value report for the Northern MA, Salisbury region.